 The Global and International Studies program works hard to bring relevant and beneficial content to our students and allied faculty and staff, which includes our diverse offering of events each academic year.
-Please see below our upcoming events!
+Please check back for our upcoming events.

 Research Briefs in Global Studies

 Indigenous-Colonizer Dynamics in Latin America

 Oct.
 24, 2019 | 3:30 to 4:30 p.m. | 3025 Brown Hall